bombcheck/FB.Light/README.md

 In short you will:

 1. Configure the Arduino IDE to communicate with the ESP8266.
+Or export the bin file from the IDE and use your favourite flashing tool instead.
 2. Upload the sketch (from this repo).
 The sketch is setup for a 88 pixel WS2812B GRB LED Strip on pin 3 with DMA enabled.
-    (change the applicable options in `definitions.h` to your desire).
+Matrix is configured as a vertical 11x8 (width x height) layout with the beginning at bottom right (change the applicable options in `definitions.h` to your desire).
 3. Patch FastLED Library (not neccessary when using the library included in this repo!):

 ```arduino